steventhan/portfolio-manager/README.md

 ### FYI

 * *IStock* is the super interface for *IStockSingle* and *IBasketStockDataRecord*.
-* Queries should work with anything that implements the *StockDataRetriever* interface.
+* Queries should work with anything that implements the *NewStockRetriever* interface.

 ### Optional

-* Be able to pass different StockDataRetrievers to implementations of IStocks
+* Be able to pass different NewStockRetrievers to implementations of IStocks
 * In the interest of implementing a Map<Strings, Stocks> in the controller, override the hasCode() and equals() methods later.
 * Try out different investment strategies: periodically investing a fixed amount of money, buying and selling to maintain a specific balance in a basket, etc.
 * Graph the outputs